 This is part of a series of interviews with inspiring travelers.
 Today I’m interviewing myself.
-See more about tours and traveling with purpose here.
+See more about tours and tour reviews here.

 Tell us about yourself and your travel experience.